cap-js/docs/guides/databases-postgres.md

 ::: tip

-If you need to apply such disallowed changes during development, just drop and recreate your database, e.g. by killing it in docke an re-create it using the `docker-compose` command as [documented above](#using-docker).
+If you need to apply such disallowed changes during development, just drop and recreate your database, e.g. by killing it in docker an re-create it using the `docker-compose` command as [documented above](#using-docker).

 :::